What is a Conventional Loan?

 Any mortgage that is not guaranteed or insured by the federal government is a conventional loan.

 Generally, a conventional loan refers to a mortgage loan that follows the guidelines of government-sponsored enterprises (GSE’s) like Fannie Mae or Freddie Mac.
 Conventional loans may be either “conforming” or “non-conforming”.

 Conforming loans follow the terms and conditions set by Fannie Mae and Freddie Mac.

 Non-conforming loans don’t meet Fannie Mae or Freddie Mac guidelines but they are still considered conventional.

 Whether you’re buying a home or want or refinance your mortgage, a conventional loan might be right for you.
-If you’re unsure about your credit rating, or have concerns about a down payment, Conventional Mortgages can give you piece of mind with super low closing costs and flexible payment options.
+If you’re unsure about your credit rating or have concerns about a down payment, Conventional Mortgages can give you peace of mind with super low closing costs and flexible payment options.